-Usage: ESE 218
+Usage: ESE 118

-This laboratory serves ESE-218 (Digital Systems Design).
-The laboratory contains fourteen workstations, each consisting of a Keysight MSO3012A 100MHz Dual Trace Oscilloscope/16 Bit Digital Logic Analyzer, a PB 505 Digital Design Workstation and a Dell Optiplex 990 Personal Computer.
+This laboratory serves ESE 118 (Digital Logic Design).
+The laboratory contains sixteen workstations, each consisting of a Keysight MSO-X3012A 100MHz Dual Trace Oscilloscope/16 Bit Digital Logic Analyzer, a PB 505 Digital Design Workstation, a Keysight 33210A function/arbitrary waveform generator and a Dell Optiplex 7080 Personal Computer.
 The Digital Logic Analyzer can capture and display up to 16 channels of digital data via a flexible dual 8-channel cable.
 Data acquisition is accomplished by normal, time base, channel activity, or glitch triggering.